How to Play Risk Board Game Rules

 - Cavalry (worth 5 Infantry), and

-Start the game by placing Infantry pieces; later in the game, you may trade in 5 Infantry for 1 Cavalry, or 2 Cavalry (or 1 Cavalry and 5 Infantry) for 1 Artillery.
+Game starts with Infantry pieces; later in the game, players can trade in 5 Infantry for 1 Cavalry, or 2 Cavalry (or 1 Cavalry and 5 Infantry) for 1 Artillery.

-The 56 RISK@ Cards: 42 marked with a territory and a picture of Infantry, Cavalry, or Artillery l 2 “wild” cards marked with all three pictures, but no territory l 12 Secret Mission ca
+The 56 RISK@ Cards: 42 marked with a territory and a picture of Infantry, Cavalry, or Artillery. l 2 “wild” cards marked with all three pictures, but no territory.
+12 Secret Mission cards.

-- Place one of your Infantry onto each of the 14 territories shown on the RISK cards in your pile.
-Your opponent does the same.
+- Players place one of their Infantry on each of the 14 territories shown on their RISK cards.

-- Then place one “neutral” Infantry onto each of the remaining 14 “neutral” territories.
+- Place one “neutral” Infantry on each of the remaining 14 “neutral” territories.

 - Place 2 Infantry onto any 1 or 2 of the territories you occupy.

-3 – each player starts with 35 Infantry
+- 3 player game – each player starts with 35 Infantry

-4 – each player starts with 30 Infantry
+- 4 player game – each player starts with 30 Infantry

-5 – each player starts with 25 Infantry
+- 5 player game – each player starts with 25 Infantry

-6 – each player starts with 20 Infantry
+- 6 player game – each player starts with 20 Infantry

-The player who rolls the highest number takes one Infantry piece from their pile and places it onto any territory and claims it.
+- Highest number player takes one of their infantry pieces and places it onto any territory to claim it.

 Shuffle the RISK cards (remove the Mission cards) and place it, face down, next to the board.